ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 BITMAP * GetVirtualScreen ();
 ```

-Returns a reference to the virtual screen bitmap (as an _Allegro_ BITMAP).
-The virtual screen is what all drawing routines will draw onto, and usually points to a screen-sized memory bitmap that the engine paints on to construct each frame.
-Once it is finished, the whole thing is copied to the real screen.
-This is done to prevent the screen flickering as various things are painted on.

-This function is only supported if the player is using the DX5 graphics driver.
+Returns a reference to the virtual screen bitmap (as an _Allegro_ BITMAP) which you may draw upon.

+There's a lot of difference depending on a active graphics renderer.
+If the game is being run using Software renderer, then this function will return the actual virtual screen of the game, with all the game frame drawn on it.
+In such case you might both "read" game frame's contents from it, and perform blending by combining pixels of your images with the game's image underneath.

+On the other hand, if this is a texture-based renderer (Direct3D, OpenGL), then this function will return a "stage screen", which is an empty screen filled with nothing but transparent pixels.
+After you are done drawing on it, this "stage screen" will be added to the collection of textures to be rendered.
+The position of this texture among other sprites depends on the render stage event you called this function upon, such as AGSE_PRESCREENDRAW, AGSE_PREGUIDRAW and so forth.

 _Added in version: 3_